Death in a White Tie: Plot summary

 Alleyn has mild successes from Mrs. Halcut-Hackett and Lady Carrados about their blackmail letters.
 Mrs. Halcut-Hackett is having an affair with Captain Withers and Lady Carrados was never legally married to her first husband Paddy.
 Paddy had a wife in an Australian insane asylum and thus could not divorce her.
 Paddy and Evelyn pretended to be married and had Bridget.
 Paddy died in a car accident apparently with a letter in his pocket about his wife's passing.
 The letter went missing nearly eighteen years earlier.

 Bridget tells Alleyn about an antique desk in her home that has a secret compartment.
 One evening, she found the compartment and a letter inside it.
 She did not read the letter, but her stepfather was furious and injured her arm, an act witnessed by Sir Daniel who treated the wound.
 Alleyn and Fox located the vicarage who tended to Paddy for he was transported to the hospital.
 The retired vicar and his wife tell them they found the letter and had their niece forward the letter to the hospital.
 The niece is Violet Harris who was recently hired as Lady Carrados' secretary.
-Miss Harris said she gave the letter to a man in a car who is actually Herbert Carrados who drove Evelyn to the hospital.
+Miss Harris said she gave the letter to a man in a car who is actually Sir Herbert Carrados who drove Evelyn to the hospital.

-Carrados kept the letter all these years to use against his wife who never loved him as much as she loved Paddy.
-However, Lord Carrados is innocent of murder.
+Sir Herbert kept the letter all these years to use against his wife who never loved him as much as she loved Paddy.
+However, Sir Herbert is innocent of murder.
 The actual murderer is Sir Daniel Davidson.
 Davidson was in the blackmailing scheme with Dmitri.
 As a physician, he had access to many people's secrets which he used to blackmail them.
 Dmitri was the one to collect the money and do the leg work.
 Bunchy did not know of Davidson's involvement in the scheme.
 However Bunchy mentioned "mixing his brews with poison", Sir Daniel panicked believing Bunchy was actually referencing the physician's liquid medicine and not the caterer's cocktails.
 He followed Bunchy out of the party, stunned him with the cigarette case and suffocated him with his cloak which he then mailed to a hospital mission in China.

 The book concludes with Alleyn and Troy continuing their tense relationship and sharing an awkward kiss and vague plans for the future.